AdventureBear/deliberate_duck/readme.md

 * Include routes in app.js
 * Use Express Router to refactor routes

-# Associating Users &Comments (or any 2 related tables)
+# Associating Users & Comments (or any 2 related tables)
 * Associate two models
 * Add users name to story when created
+* Add users name to project when created

 # Authorization
+* User can only edit his/her projects
-* User can only edit his/her resources
+* User can only edit his/her stories

+* User can only delete his/her projects
-* User can only delete his/her resources
+* User can only delete his/her stories
 * Hide/show edit/delete buttons